• Skip to primary navigation

 Instructions

-• In a bowl, add the banana and mash until smooth.
+• Put 3 Bananas a bowl and mash until smooth.

-• In a bowl or mixer, add the mashed banana, maple syrup, eggs, Greek yogurt and Skimmed milk and beat until mixed together well.
+• In a bowl or mixer, add the mashed banana, 3 tablespoon Maple syrup, 2 Eggs, 5 tablespoon 0% Fat Free Greek yogurt and 100 ml Skimmed milk and whisk until mixed together well.

-• Add the flour, cinnamon, baking powder and baking soda and mix well.
-Add the walnuts and chocolate chips and pulse until lightly mixed together.
+• Add 100 g Walnuts and 50 g Dark chocolate chips and pulse until lightly mixed together.

-• Pour the batter into a greased 2lb loaf tin
+• Grease a 2lb loaf tin with a little Butter.

-• Put the loaf in to a preheated oven at 180°C/350°F/Gas Mark 4 and bake for an hour.
+• Put the loaf into the oven and bake for an hour.
 Leave to cool before removing from tin.

 • Turn this banana bread in to banana muffins by baking the mixture in a greased muffin tin.
 They will only need about 25 minutes in the oven.